 Pontian Greeks educated in the Greek schools of Pontus assumed that the very function of schools was to teach a language far removed from the vernacular; when they first moved to Greece, they 'trouvaient tout à fait bizarre, voire anormal, qu'une langue que les gens connaissaient déjà puisse être enseignée à l'école'.
-Their surprise is not unjustified: across the world, it is rare for children to go to school already knowing the language variety that the school wants them to know; even where the language used at school is not totally different from the one spoken by the pupils, the schools' aim is usually proficiency in the Schriftsprache.
+Their surprise is not unjustified: across the world, it is rare for children to go to school already knowing the language variety that the school wants them to know; by the pupils, the schools' aim is usually proficiency in the Schriftsprache.